-1. Before you remove the cap, turn the engine off and let it cool.
-Even when the engine is cool, be careful when you remove the coolant recovery cap.

-- 2. When the engine is cool, wrap a thick cloth around the cap and turn it slowly counterclockwise to relieve the pressure. - 3.
+- 1. Before you remove the cap, turn the engine off and let it cool. - 2.
+When the engine is cool, wrap a thick cloth around the cap.
+Slowly turn cap counterclockwise to the first stop. - 3.
 Step back while the pressure releases. - 4.
-When you are sure that all the pressure has been released, use the cloth to turn and remove cap. - 5.
-Stand away from the reservoir opening.
-Hot steam may blow out or hot engine coolant may even splash out.
+When you are sure that all the pressure has been released, use the cloth to press the cap down, turn it counterclockwise, and remove it.